demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/AllToasters-SpectateEnemies/README.md

 Pressing your "Menu" key (default: Insert) will open the config menu.
 Clicking the box next to an enemy's name will enable/disable spectating that enemy.

 You can also find a config in `BepInEx/configs/SpectateEnemy.cfg`, although I wouldn't mess with this file unless you know what you're doing.

+If you would like to hide the controls tooltip on the right side of the screen, open the config file and change the `Hide Controls` option to `true`.

 ### API for Developers
 You can utilize the SpectateEnemies API to gather information about what SpectateEnemies is doing for use in your own mod.
 After adding `SpectateEnemy.dll` as a reference to your project, you can use the `SpectateEnemiesAPI` class to access the API functions.